Environmental Science (ES)

-ES 130 Introduction to Environmental Law 3 Cr.
+ES 130 Introduction to Environmental Law 3 Credits

 Major Federal pollution regulation schemes, environmental economics, risk analysis, relevant common law, and constitutional and procedural issues are introduced.
 Vermont Environmental Law is addressed, as is a survey of the extensive and often novel regulatory approaches of the state of Vermont.
 The course introduces the law pertaining to environmental issues such as population, economic growth, energy, and pollution.
 Environmental problems are defined and alternative approaches for dealing with them are examined.
 Existing statutory efforts such as the National Environmental Policy Act, the Clean Air Act, and the Resource Conservation and Recovery Act are analyzed.
 Does not fulfill a science requirement.
 Three lecture hours per week.
 Offered Spring of even numbered years.

-ES 251 Sophomore Seminar in Environmental Science 1 Cr.
+ES 251 Sophomores Seminar Environmental Science 1 Credit

-ES 270 Fundamentals of Environmental Science 4 Cr.
+ES 270 Fundamentals of Environmental Science 4 Credits

 This lab science course investigates the atmosphere, hydrosphere, lithosphere, and pedosphere and their interrelations as well as the affect they have on humans and the role that humans play in large-scale change within these spheres.
 Subjects include modern climate principles and global climate change, water as a natural resource, natural hazards such as landslides, earthquakes and volcanoes, soil nutrient loss and erosion, sustainable agriculture, and other topics related to natural-human interactions.
 Prerequisite, one introductory Geology lab science.
 Offered Fall semester of even numbered years.

-ES 340 Project Development in Environmental Science 1 Cr.
+ES 340 Project Development in Environmental Science 1 Credit

 A course for students majoring in Environmental Science aimed to develop the skills for designing and executing an original scientific research project.
 Topics include research plan development, literature research to inform methodology, generation of site maps and protocols for collecting field and laboratory data, and generation of a properly formatted research proposal.
 Prerequisite: Junior-year status and permission of instructor.
 Offered spring semesters.

-ES 440 Research Project in Environmental Science 3 Cr.
+ES 440 Research Project in Environmental Science 3 Credits

 A capstone original research project under the direction of a faculty member in coordination with others taking this course.
 Field and laboratory work will generate new data on an expanding base; after analysis and interpretation, data will be presented in a technical format.
 All aspects of the project will be interpreted in the context of the literature.
 Prerequisite: ES 340/GL 340 or permission of the instructor.
 Students cannot receive credit for both ES 440 and GL 440.
 Offered fall semester.